JeroenVanB/LAMAS/docs/index.md

 ### Deck Class

 During the game only one instance of the Deck class is present.
 It keeps track of all the cards in the game.
-The amount of cards in the deck depends on the round, as explained in the section Game Rules.
+The number of cards in the deck depends on the round, as explained in the section Game Rules.

 ### Player Class